meilisearch/firestore-meilisearch/guides/IMPORT_EXISTING_DOCUMENTS.md

 - `${PROJECT_ID}`: the project ID for the Firebase project in which you installed the extension
 - `${COLLECTION_PATH}`: the collection path that you specified during extension installation
 - `${COLLECTION_GROUP_QUERY}`: uses a collectionGroup query if this value is "true".
 For any other value, a collection query is used.
-- `${MEILISEARCH_INDEX_NAME}`: the UID of the MeiliSearch index that you specified for your indexation during extension installation
+- `${MEILISEARCH_INDEX_NAME}`: the UID of the Meilisearch index that you specified for your indexation during extension installation
-- `${BATCHSIZE}`: the number of documents you want to import into MeiliSearch at once
+- `${BATCHSIZE}`: the number of documents you want to import into Meilisearch at once
-- `${MEILISEARCH_HOST}`: the url of the host of the MeiliSearch database that you specified during extension installation
+- `${MEILISEARCH_HOST}`: the url of the host of the Meilisearch database that you specified during extension installation
-- `${MEILISEARCH_API_KEY}`: the MeiliSearch API key with permission to perform actions on indexes you specified during extension installation
+- `${MEILISEARCH_API_KEY}`: the Meilisearch API key with permission to perform actions on indexes you specified during extension installation

 Run the import script using [`npx` (the Node Package Runner)](https://www.npmjs.com/package/npx) via `npm` (the Node Package Manager).